What is a Pediatric Dentist?

 Frequent nighttime feeding has been associated with dental caries.
 It is recommended to wipe the child’s mouth after nursing.
 Bacteria may harbor the tongue and cheeks and can be present even before the teeth erupt.

 Night-feeding should be ceased by age 1.
 Sleeping at night with milk or juice is a substantial risk factor for caries.
 We encourage cup use by the age of 1.

 What should I do if my child sucks his/her thumb?

 Finger or pacifier sucking has been shown to be nurturing and calming to the developing psyche of a child.
 Depending on the frequency, intensity, and duration of the habit, a child may reshape the facial skeleton or jaws, and move teeth due into an improper position.
 Most children stop spontaneously as they get older but positive reinforcement by the time the child is 24-36 months has been shown to be the most successful method of breaking the habit.
 If your child continues sucking after permanent teeth erupt, or if he sucks aggressively, let us know and we can check to see if any problems may arise from the habit.

 Nitrous oxide, or laughing gas, is the most frequently used method for easing mild to moderate anxiety in children.

 If necessary, Dr. Davoody can also provide conscious sedation or general anesthesia for children with complicated treatment needs.

 What if my child is very scared or traumatized from a previous dental experience?

 This is a very common concern that we face often with parents.
-Our staff and the techniques we use at Humble Kids Dentistry significantly reduces your child’s anxiety levels.
+Our staff and the techniques we use at Memorial Dentistry for Kids significantly reduces your child’s anxiety levels.
 We are a different office, different staff, and have a different approach to ensure your child’s comfort level.
 Many parents and patients are impressed at our abilities to provide a high level of comfort when treating apprehensive and traumatized children.